anhhoangta/helm-charts/README.md

+## Helm Charts Repo Usage

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+  helm repo add fpt-blc-lab https://fpt-blockchain-lab.github.io/helm-charts

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo fpt-blc-lab` to see the charts.

+To install the <chart-name> chart:

+    helm install my-<chart-name> fpt-blc-lab/<chart-name>

+To uninstall the chart:

+    helm delete my-<chart-name>

 # Helm Charts

 Each helm chart that you can use has the following keys and you need to set them.
 The `cluster.provider` is used as a key for the various cloud features enabled.
 Also you only need to specify one cloud provider, **not** both if deploying to cloud.
 As of writing this doc, AWS and Azure are fully supported.